What Are Prescription Painkillers?

 One of the most frequent reasons people go to the doctor is for pain relief.
-There are a number of different drugs that can ease pain.
+A number of different drugs can ease pain.

 - Fentanyl (Duragesic)